Skyline de Québec

 Hôtel Belley Budget

-A little hotel-bistro facing the Old Port market: simple brick-walled rooms, the Lower Town's canny address.
+A little hotel-bistro on rue Saint-Paul, the antique dealers' street: eight simple brick-walled rooms, the Lower Town's canny address.

 Check availability